Fitglow Beauty Vegan Good Lash Mascara

 Vegan

-These certifications indicate the use of organically sourced botanical ingredients and confirm that the formula contains no animal-derived ingredients.
+These certifications indicate the use of organically sourced botanical ingredients and confirm that the formula is fully animal-free.

 EWG Rating: 1 — very low hazard

-Vegetable collagen + hydrolyzed plant protein help support stronger-looking lashes
+Vegetable collagen + plant proteins help support stronger, conditioned lashes

-Olive oil + horsetail extract provide conditioning and nourishment
+Olive oil + horsetail extract provide nourishing support

 No synthetic fragrance

-May require a light reapplication for all-day wear
+May require a light touch-up during long days

-Candelilla wax, carnauba wax, rice bran wax, olive oil, stearic acid (from cocoa), sorbitan sesquioleate, and plant proteins are all considered low risk and safe for topical cosmetic use during pregnancy and breastfeeding.
+Most ingredients in this formula — including plant waxes, olive oil, stearic acid, sorbitan sesquioleate, and plant proteins — are generally considered low risk for topical cosmetic use during pregnancy and breastfeeding.

-Horsetail extract is present at cosmetic levels and is used topically for conditioning; it is not considered a developmental or reproductive toxin when applied externally.
+Horsetail extract is present at cosmetic levels and is used topically for conditioning; it is not considered a developmental or reproductive concern when applied externally.

-Phenethyl alcohol is used as a preservative and is considered low risk at cosmetic levels, but at higher concentrations, it can cause eye or mucous membrane irritation, which is why it is tightly regulated in clean formulas.
+Phenethyl alcohol is used as a mild preservative and is considered low risk at cosmetic concentrations, though it may cause irritation for those with very sensitive skin or eyes.

-As always, patch testing is recommended, especially during pregnancy and postpartum when eye sensitivity can be higher.
+As always, patch testing is recommended — especially during pregnancy and postpartum when sensitivity can fluctuate.